ctkjose/v-book/src/en/strings.md

 ```
 In **V**, strings are immutable; the data of the string itself can not be modified.
 However, this is different to the mutability of the variable holding the string data.
 As we saw in the previous example, we can assign a new string to a variable if we declare the [variable](./variables.md) with `mut`.

-Any operation on strings produces a new string.
+Any operation on strings always produces a new string and that's ok for most programs we write.
+For critical performance we will look into a string builder that is optimized for memory use and speed.

-# String concatenation and interpolation {menu:topics}
+# String concatenation and interpolation {menu:topics;menu-id:concatenation}

 The process of combining/adding two or multiple strings to form a single string is called concatenation.
 The simplest way to concatenate strings in **V** is using the `+` operator.